peteryxu/aqd-cli-workshop/workshop/03a-use-cases.md

 So these are just a few of the uses cases.
 Let me know if you are using it for something else.

-### Use Cases for Profiles
+### Use Cases for Custom Agents

-Profiles allow you to switch between sets of contexts that give you unique ways for Amazon Q Developer CLI to interact with you and your systems.
+Custom Agents allow you to switch between sets of contexts and tools that give you unique ways for Amazon Q Developer CLI to interact with you and your systems.
 Here are some example scenarios where you might find these useful:

-* **Language specific development** - Create separate profiles for Python, Java, JavaScript, etc., each with language-specific best practices and coding standards.
+* **Language specific development** - Create separate agents for Python, Java, JavaScript, etc., each with language-specific best practices and coding standards.
-* **Role Based Workflow** - Maintain different profiles for when you work as a developer, architect, or DevOps engineer.
+* **Role Based Workflow** - Maintain different agents for when you work as a developer, architect, or DevOps engineer.
 Switch contexts based on your current role or responsibility.
-* **Project separation** - Create distinct profiles for different client projects or internal initiatives.
+* **Project separation** - Create distinct agents for different client projects or internal initiatives.
 Keep project-specific requirements and documentation isolated.
-* **Environment-Specific Development** - Maintain profiles for development, staging, and production environments.
+* **Environment-Specific Development** - Maintain agents for development, staging, and production environments.
 Include environment-specific configuration and deployment guidelines.
-* **Technology Stack Separatation** - Separate profiles for frontend, backend, infrastructure, or data science work.
+* **Technology Stack Separatation** - Separate agents for frontend, backend, infrastructure, or data science work.
 Switch seamlessly between different technical domains.

-There are probably more use cases where you can use Profiles, so look beyond this list - its just a starting point.
+There are probably more use cases where you can use agents, so look beyond this list - its just a starting point.

 ### Use Cases for Context files